 FACULTY> JAMES JEWITT

-Instructor, Art History / Chair of Arts Minor
+Instructor, Art History and Visual Culture / Chair of Arts Minor

 Office: 351A Henderson Hall